 Applications are approved or denied based on the Scoring Sheet provided in the Data Collections User Guide.
+The data detail download in the portal report provides the scoring sheet results.
 Schools that did not meet the participation requirements for GSHS 2.0 will not receive the .5 point for this ETB.